Maddosaurus/k8spot/README.md

 # k8spot
 WARNING: THIS IS NOT PRODUCTION READY!

+## Talk
+- k8spot has been featured at Troopers 22 (see troopers-22.pdf for the slides)

 ## To Dos / Areas of Improvements
 - Add client cert fingerprint logging
 - Secure json paths (gate to third_party dir)